madhuri-15/home-loan-approval-prediction/README.md

 This dataset consist of 13 attributes and  614 records of customer details such as loan id number, gender, marital status, income of applicant and coapplicant loan amount etc.

-This is binary classification problem, where we will predict the `Loan_Status` which describes `Y` for applicantion that are approved by company or bank and `N` for the rejected applications.
+This is binary classification problem, where we will predict the `Loan_Status` which describes `Y` for application that are approved by company or bank and `N` for the rejected applications.

 The description of data attributes is as follows: